The Son of Swami is learning that the world of high school athletics is not immune from the judicial system.

 ►Related: Previewing Divisions 5 and 6 title games

 Maple City Glen Lake (11-2) vs. Jackson Lumen Christi (11-2), 4:30, Friday.
 Stopping Millington was one thing, but the Lumen Christi defense will have to deal with the passing of Cade Peterson and the running of Nick Apsey.
 Glen Lake has to contend with Bo Bell and, as we all know, Bo knows ball.
 Aluminum Foil 31, Maple Syrup 29.

 Pewamo-Westphalia (13-0) vs. Detroit Loyola (11-2), 10 a.m., Saturday.
 The weather will be a bit better than the conditions last year when P-W beat Loyola in the semifinals in the snow.
 Snow or no snow, Loyola still has to figure a way to slow down P-W’s Jared Smith, the second-most productive back in state history.
 But then, P-W needs to deal with Loyola’s lethal speed.
 Loyalty 27, Pewamo Will Fail You 23.

 ►Related: Previewing Divisions 7 and 8 title games

 Muskegon Catholic Central (13-0) vs. Ottawa Lake Whiteford (13-0), 10 a.m., Friday.
-Going for its fourth straight title, MCC is averaging 44.4 points a game and has ended its last nine games _ including all four playoff games _ with a running clock.
+Going for its fourth-straight title, MCC is averaging 44.4 points a game and has ended its last nine games – including all four playoff games – with a running clock.
 Whiteford is in its first title game and is averaging 45 points a game.
-MCC may want to keep an eye on Jesse Kiefer, who has career totals of 76 touchdowns and 526 points.
+MCC may want to keep an eye on Jesse Kiefer, who has 76 career touchdowns.
 MCC-ABE 44, A White Ford 31.